-PHILADELPHIA – The 30th Street Station District Plan has been honored with the architecture industry’s most prestigious award – a 2017 Institute Honor Award for Regional and Urban Design from the American Institute of Architects.
+PHILADELPHIA – The William H. Gray III 30th Street Station District Plan has been honored with the architecture industry’s most prestigious award – a 2017 Institute Honor Award for Regional and Urban Design from the American Institute of Architects.
 The District Plan was selected from more than 500 submissions from around the world.

 The award underscores the importance of the collaboration among the project principals – Amtrak, Brandywine Realty Trust, Drexel University, PennDOT and SEPTA – in developing the plan, with guidance from a coordinating committee and input from the public.